Sororate marriage

 Sororate marriage is a type of marriage in which a husband engages in marriage or sexual relations with the sister of his wife, usually after the death of his wife or if his wife has proven infertile.
-The opposite is levirate marriage.
+The fraternal equivalent is levirate marriage.

 From an anthropological standpoint, this type of marriage strengthens the ties between both groups (the wife's family or clan and the husband's) and preserves the contract between the two to provide children and continue the alliance.

 The Inuit (formerly known as Eskimos) of northern Alaska, Canada and Greenland follow or followed this custom.
 It is followed by the Chiricahua group of the Western Apache, who are Athabaskan speaking, as is levirate marriage.

 Sororate marriage is practiced by the Sioux (Lakota) tribes, and some Western Mono tribes in California, such as the Wuksachi or Waksachi.

-It was also practiced by Rachel and Leah in the Bible.

 Sororate marriage is practiced by the Swazi people and for the same reasons as stated.
 This type of marriage is made in Bhutan.
 The former King Jigme Singye Wangchuck (the current king's father) is married to four wives, all of whom are sisters.
 There is evidence that sororate marriage existed in ancient China.

-Levirate marriage and junior sororate marriage are permitted for the Hindu Bania caste.

 Judaism

 Levirate marriage was encouraged among ancient Jewish cultures; the chief example of sororate marriage found in the Hebrew Bible is that of sisters Rachel and Leah to one husband Jacob, the forebear of the Twelve Tribes of Israel.
-However, such a marriage as Jacob's during the lifetime of the first wife was subsequently prohibited by the Law of Moses (Leviticus 18:18).
+Such a marriage as Jacob's during the lifetime of the first wife was subsequently prohibited by the Law of Moses (Leviticus 18:18).
+However, upon the death of his wife, a man was considered free to marry his late wife's sister and, if the deceased left issue (children), it was considered especially meritorious for the widower to do so.

 Christianity

-Besides being prohibited in Roman Catholic canon law, marriage is also prohibited within close degrees of affinity by conservative Lutherans.
-This is on the basis of the same Bible passages noted in Judaism.
-Together with consanguineous relatives, close relatives by marriage are within the prohibited degrees of kinship even if not specifically outlawed by the state.
+Christian views on sororate marriage have varied widely over time and between denominations.
+In the Catholic Church, the current canon law of the Latin Church permits a widower to marry the sister of his deceased wife.
+Together with consanguineous relatives, some Lutherans have prohibited marriage within close degrees of affinity, such as siblings-in-law, who are considered to fall within the prohibited degrees of kinship.
+The 1646 Westminster Confession prohibited marriages between siblings-in-law, stating that, "The man may not marry any of his wife's kindred nearer in blood than he may of his own, nor the woman of her husband's kindred nearer in blood than of her own."
+However, the clause forbidding the marriage of a deceased wife's sister or a deceased husband's brother was removed in 1887 from the revision of the Westminster Confession created by the Presbyterian Church in the United States.
+John Wesley, founder of Methodism, believed the Levitical law permitted marriage with a deceased wife's sister.